-Family Day is held at Mt Binga from 10:30am onwards.
+Family Day is held on the last day of camp, four weeks after the camp begins.
 The day is intended for immediate family to share in the Mt Binga experience.
+It begins at Mt Binga from 9:30am onwards on the Saturday.